-This edition was published by New American Library (NAL) on July 28, 2015 in hardcover and has 420 pages.
+This romance is a hardcover edition that was published by New American Library (NAL) on July 28, 2015 and has 420 pages.

 First in The Bourbon Kings melodramatic romance series and revolving around the privileged, excessively spoiled Bradford family.

 Okay, that’s not entirely fair.
 This family has so damned much money, well, okay, I guess if you’re going to save money by not heating or cooling the staff quarters, it makes it easier for the dollars to pile up.

 Edward has some nasty emotional, physical, and mental issues with which he’s dealing, AND he’s trying to be productive.
 We don’t know much about Max other than the family story Lane dwells on and one brief comment about his lifestyle.
 Lane is incredibly irresponsible.
 And Gin.
 Jesus.

 On one hand, I do feel sorry for Gin, for what her father is doing to her.
 Then again, she is such a spoiled bratty whore of a girl, that it almost seems like God’s justice.
 Of course, her upbringing has been pretty horrible.
 The same goes for the rest of her siblings.

 Let me start off by repeating.
 This is a romance, not a paranormal one.
 The only thing fantastic about it is the tension and melodrama.
 It is similar to the Black Dagger Brotherhood in one respect, it will focus on each sibling’s romance in each installment.

 It takes a helluva lot of words to introduce The Bourbon Kings, and it’s all that show of Ward’s.
 It is a beautiful example of show, even with the mass quantities of it, and Ward really makes you see the house, the people’s characters, feel the emotions.